-2020 is proving to be an unprecendented year for Scouting.
+2020 and 2021 proved to be unprecendented years for Scouting.

-In March, face-face Scouting was suspended for the first time ever by our parent organisation The Scouting Association meaning that as a Scout Group we have been unable to do all the things we love doing.
+In March 2020, face-face Scouting was suspended for the first time ever by our parent organisation The Scouting Association meaning that as a Scout Group we were unable to do all the things we love doing.

-Well, we've been unable to do them in the usual ways, but as Scouts, we're never ones to be beaten, so we've rolled up our sleeves and used our spirit and resilience to turn a negative into a positive.
+Well, were unable to do them in the usual ways, but as Scouts, we're never ones to be beaten, so we rolled up our sleeves and used our spirit and resilience to turn a negative into a positive.

-We've met online, we've done scavenger hunts, we've cooked and cleaned.
+We met online, we dide scavenger hunts, and we cooked and cleaned.